timholy/HeaderREPLs.jl/README.md

 In theory at least, "count" mode works as you'd expect when you traverse the
 history: when you get to a "count" line it shows the (current) header.

+## Utilities

+The package exports a few utilities that may make it easier to define custom REPL modes.
+Aside from key-binding initialization utilities (see the source for details), perhaps the two most useful are `find_prompt` and `count_display_lines`.
+Use `?` for more information.

 ## Notes